dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 How a deposit works
 ===================

-Let us assume, that Max Mustermann, a new scientist in your institution, wants to deposit one of his publications in your repository.
+Let us assume, that Max Mustermann, a new scientist at your institution, wants to deposit one of his publications in your repository.
 He starts by searching for his publications on Dissemin and finds in the list an article namend *A modern view on `God of the Labyrinth`*.
 Quickly he finds, that this publicaton is not yet freely available.
 Luckily the publisher allows depositing a preprint version into open repositories.
 Max decides to make this publication freely available by uploading it in his institutions repository.
-He clicks on *Upload*, chooses the right file from his local storage, gives a short subject classification and choose a Creative Commons license and hits the final upload button.
+He clicks on *Upload*, chooses the right file from his local storage, gives a short subject classification, selects a Creative Commons license and hits finally the upload button.
 Dissemin creates a package of metadata and the file Max uploaded and ships it into your repository.
 Your repository receives the package, extracts the metadata and the document and creates a new entry in your repository.